CMSgov/bcda-static-site/_pages/comparison-bcda-cclf-files.md

 page_title: "Comparison of BCDA and CCLF Files"
 seo_title: ""
 description: ""
-permalink: /comparison-bcda-cclf
 in-page-nav: true
 ---
 # {{ page.page_title }}

 While Beneficiary Claims Data API (BCDA) and Claim and Claim Line Feed (CCLF) files both offer Medicare Parts A, B, and D claims data, there are some differences between the format and update frequency.

 Model entities can use either or both source(s) for data insights.
-It’s important to choose what works best for your organization's workflow and needs. <a href="{{ 'placeholder' | relative_url }}">Download the Data Dictionary {% include sprite.html icon="file_download" class="text-middle" %}</a> to review how fields map between BCDA and CCLF files.
+It’s important to choose what works best for your organization's workflow and needs. <a href="{{ '/assets/downloads/BCDA_Data_Dictionary.xlsx' | relative_url }}">Download the Data Dictionary {% include sprite.html icon="file_download" class="text-middle" %}</a> to review how fields map between BCDA and CCLF files.

 ## What are the differences?